7.00pm – 10.00pm (Summer)

 If we are staying at Tawharanui Park, can we just meet you there?

-Yes absolutely, just let us know when you get there
+Yes absolutely, just let us know and we will meet you at Anchor Bay.

 Do we bring a torch?